Phiziics/Phiziics/README.md

 💼 I am always open to collaborating on transformative projects that deliver meaningful, data-driven outcomes.

-📫 Feel free to connect with me on LinkedIn at Tevin S. Wright or reach out via email at tevinswright@gmail.com.
+📫 Feel free to connect with me on LinkedIn at www.linkedin.com/in/tevinswright or reach out via email at tevinswright@gmail.com.

 😄 Pronouns: He/Him